OCTAVE(1) General Commands Manual OCTAVE(1)

 The primary documentation for Octave is written using Texinfo, the GNU documentation system, which allows the same source files to be used to produce online and printed versions of the manual.

-You can read the online copy of the Octave documentation by issuing the following command from within octave.
+You can read the built-in copy of the Octave documentation by issuing the following command from within octave.

 octave:1> doc